-Spelling games and activities to help familiarise students with the English alphabet.
+Spelling games and activities for adult learners to help familiarise students with the English alphabet.

 Here are some activities to practise using numbers, times and dates.
 Including the popular Number Bingo activity.